MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 1. Choose the **Open Source in VS Code** option.
   In Visual Studio Code, you're now asked if you want to clone or open the GitHub repo for the extension.

 The open source functionality uses the repo metadata that was included in the extension when it was built.
-In the manifest of an extension, the app.json file, you can specify metadata for where the related GitHub repository and a specific build is found.
-You do this by using the `build` and `source` setting.
+In the manifest of an extension, the app.json file, you can specify metadata for where the related GitHub repository and a specific build are found by using the `build` and `source` settings.
 Learn more in [JSON files](devenv-json-files.md#appjson-file).

 ## Good to know